 Common Exceptions to the Statute of Limitations in Nevada

 In some cases, exceptions to the two-year statute of limitations apply.
-Hence, pedestrians victims who have waited longer than two years to initiate a case should still reach out to an injury attorney to find out whether an exception applies to their case.
+Hence, pedestrians victims who have waited longer than two years to initiate a case should still reach out to a pedestrian accident lawyer to find out whether an exception applies to their case.

 If a pedestrian victim is a minor, the statute of limitations in Nevada does not begin running until that victim turns 18.
 Once they turn 18, they will have until their 20th birthday to take legal action for compensation.